pedroserano/homebridge-lutron-homeworks/README.md

 # homebridge-lutron-homeworks

 Lutron Homeworks plug-in for [Homebridge](https://github.com/nfarina/homebridge) using RS232 (and now also ethernet for those with a Homeworks system with an ethernet port on it).
+This modification allows you to use either RS-232 or TCP/Telnet connections to your Lutron Homeworks system!

 Got an old school Lutron Homeworks system?
 Don't want to pay $10,000+ to retrofit all of your dimmers for HomeKit?
 Then you're at the right place.

 # Requirements

 1. Check environment compatiblity for [Node SerialPort](https://serialport.io/docs/guide-platform-support).
-2. Connect host system to the Lutron Homeworks board using RS232.
+2. Connect host system to the Lutron Homeworks board using RS232 or ethernet.
-3. Check if you can successfully log into the system prior to installing the plugin (optional but recommended)
+3. Check if you can successfully log into the system prior to installing the plugin (optional but recommended, see below)
-   * See [here](https://github.com/cptechie/homebridge-lutron-homeworks/issues/6#issuecomment-827973256) for instructions on how to do this using **minicom**

 # Installation